 These can add better audio ports and quality to your system and even increase audio channel support.
 Another advantage is the reduction of interference which can distort sound quality or lead to noise.

-While a dedicated sound card, as above, is not a match for professional audio systems and interfaces, they can be great for audiophiles and intermediate audio producers.
+While a dedicated sound card, as shown above, is not a match for professional audio systems and interfaces, it can be great for audiophiles and intermediate audio producers.

 3. Ethernet Network Cards

-While most motherboards come with Ethernet support.
-On some of the older motherboards, this could be missing.
-Hence this could warrant an investment on Ethernet network adapters.
+While most motherboards come with Ethernet support, this could be missing in some older ones.
+Hence this could warrant an investment in Ethernet network adapters.

 4. WiFi + Bluetooth Network Cards

-A WiFi Network card, even conforming to the newer WiFi 6 protocol, requires only an X1 slot.
+Even conforming to the newer WiFi 6 protocol, a WiFi Network card requires only an X1 slot.

 Also Read: Do Motherboards Come with WiFi?